jackiboi307/escape-sequences/README.md

 - Rust
 - Go

-It includes both control codes and key codes.
-Key codes is a WIP though.
+It includes both control and key sequences.
+Key sequences is a WIP though.

 There are two versions of all files, split into two directories: `for_importing` and `for_copying`.
 The difference is mostly formatting.